AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 - **Preview/Work Area.** This is the main window.
 Here you can move, resize, and rotate layers with your mouse.
 Layer outlines are shown as dashed lines.
 - **Layers.** This is similar to the Photoshop layers panel.
 As you add layers to your template, they will appear here.
 Layers are stacked from top to bottom — the top layer in the Layers panel will be seen above the others below it in the list.
 - **Layer Properties.** Here you can adjust all the properties of a layer using numeric controls.
 First select a layer, and then adjust its properties.
 - **Composite** **URL.** At the bottom of the UI is the Composite URL area.
-This will not be discussed in this chapter, however here you will see your template deconstructed as a series of Image Serving URL modifiers.
+This will not be discussed in this section of the tutorial, however here you will see your template deconstructed as a series of Image Serving URL modifiers.
 This area is editable — if you are very familiar with Image Server commands you can manually edit the template here.
 However you can break it as well.
 Like Photoshop, layer numbering starts at 0.
 The Canvas is layer 0, and the first layer you add yourself is layer 1.
 Blend modes determine how a layer's pixels blend with pixels below it.
 You can create a variety of special effects using blending modes.

 #### Using the Template Basics Editor